 The supervisors skills and experience is key resources during the Internship period.
 Integration of theory and practice is a process in which the supervisor is supposed to facilitate knowledge and give guidance in order to solve concrete questions and tasks, and also to discuss and share his or her professional experiences.
 The work at the hosting organisation should be structured so that the student will get the opportunity to participate in a task that involves analysing a project or something similar.

-In many cases the Internship position offers the opportunity to formulate a topic for the upcoming Master thesis.
+In many cases the Internship position offers the opportunity to formulate a topic for the upcoming Master's thesis.
 It is not uncommon that data collection for this thesis can start already during the Internship position in collaboration with the hosting organisation.

 The internship tasks can be divided into three parts.
 These parts can differ in size and impact during the Internship period but they all need to be touched upon during the semester.